Game Boy Advance Architecture

 Splash animation at the end.

-The GBA features a new splash animation where it now shows off its extended colour palette and sprite scaling capabilities.
+The GBA features a new splash animation that showcases its extended colour palette and sprite-scaling capabilities.

-The BIOS is connected through a 32-bit bus and it’s implemented using a combination of Arm and Thumb instructions, though the latter is the most prominent.
+The BIOS ROM is connected via a 32-bit bus and it is implemented using a combination of ARM and Thumb instructions, though the latter is more prevalent.

-Also, remember that all of this will only run on the ARM7.
+Finally, remember that all of these routines run only on the ARM7.
 In other words, there isn’t any hardware acceleration available to speed up these operations.
-Hence, Nintendo provided all of this functionality through software.
+Hence, Nintendo provided all of this functionality in software.

 Games